Crosshairs532/Crosshairs532/README.md

 ## About me
 <p>
    Hi, This is Md.
-Samsul Arefin.
-I'm an undergraduate 4th-year student at Brac University.
-I'm a dedicated learner in Full-stack development, Machine Learning, Deep Learning, and Automation.
+Samsul Arefin; Final-year Computer Science and Engineering undergraduate with an eager to explore roles in Full- Stack web development and Data Science.
+Looking for an opportunity to apply my skills, contribute to impactful projects, and continue learning in a collaborative environment.
 </p>

 ## 👀 Overview